Asymptotically tight security analysis of quantum key distribution based on universal source compression: Security proof based on phase error correction

 (In the case of reverse reconciliation, the requirement is for Bob's key instead of Alice's key.)
 If these conditions are met, the protocol is $(\varepsilon_{\rm cor}+\varepsilon_{\rm sec})$-secure.
 The security proof of QKD protocols mainly focuses on proving the latter condition~\eqref{eq:secrecy_condition}.

-In the security proof based on PEC~\cite{Lo1999, Shor2000, Koashi2009}, the secrecy is proved through the introduction of the virtual protocol.
-The goal of the virtual protocol is to show the existence of the quantum-quantum states $\{\rho_{K_AE}^{\rm virt}(n)\}_{n\geq 1}$ such that the following two conditions hold~\cite{Matsuura2023}:
+In the security proof based on PEC~\cite{Lo1999, Shor2000, Koashi2009}, the secrecy is proved through the introduction of a virtual protocol.
+The goal of a virtual protocol is to establish the existence of a family $\{\rho_{K_A^nE|\hat{n}_{\rm fin}=n}^{\rm virt}\}_{n\geq 1}$ of quantum-quantum states such that the following two conditions hold, with $\hat{n}_{\rm fin}$ required to follow the same probability distribution as in the actual protocol~\cite{Matsuura2023}: